-3.2.3 Address Generator Units and DSP Class Instructions
+3.4.3 Address Generator Units and DSP Class Instructions

 The Y AGU and Y memory data path are used in concert with the X RAGU by the DSP class of instructions to provide two concurrent data read paths.
-For example, the MAC instruction can simultaneously pre-fetch two operands to be used in the next multiplication.
+For example, the MAC instruction can simultaneously prefetch two operands to use in the next multiplication.
+Refer to Figure 3-3.

 The DSP class of instructions dedicates two W register pointers, W8 and W9, to always operate through the X RAGU and address X data space independently from Y data space, plus two W register pointers, W10 and W11, to always operate through the Y AGU and address Y data space independently from X data space.
-Any data write performed by a DSP class instruction will take place in the combined X and Y data space and the write will occur across the X-bus.
+Any data write performed by a DSP class instruction takes place in the combined X and Y data space, and the write occurs across the X-bus.
 Consequently, the write can be to any address irrespective of where the EA is directed.

-The Y AGU only supports Post-modification Addressing modes associated with the DSP class of instructions.
-For more information on Addressing modes, please refer to the dsPIC30F Programmer's Reference Manual.
+The Y AGU only supports Post-Modification Addressing modes associated with the DSP class of instructions.
+Refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157), for more details on the Addressing modes.
 The Y AGU also supports modulo addressing for automated circular buffers.
-All other (MCU) class instructions can access the Y data address space through the X AGU when it is regarded as part of the composite linear space.
+All other MCU class instructions can access the Y data address space through the X AGU when it is regarded as part of the composite linear space.

-3.2.4 Data Alignment
+3.4.4 Data Alignment

-The ISA supports both word and byte operations for all MCU instructions that access data through the X memory AGU.
+The Instruction Set Architecture (ISA) supports both word and byte operations for all MCU instructions that access data through the X memory AGU.
 The LSb of a 16-bit data address is ignored for word operations.
-Word data is aligned in the little-endian format with the LSByte at the even address (LSB = 0) and the MSByte at the odd address (LSB = 1).
+Word data is aligned in the little-endian format with the Least Significant Byte (LSB) at the even address (LSb = 0) and the Most Significant Byte (MSB) at the odd address (LSb = 1).
+Refer Figure 3-4 for data alignment.

-For byte operations, the LSB of the data address is used to select the byte that is accessed.
+For byte operations, the LSB of the data address selects the byte that is accessed.
 The addressed byte is placed on the lower 8 bits of the internal data bus.

-All effective address calculations are automatically adjusted depending on whether a byte or a word access is performed.
-For example, an address will be incremented by 2 for a word operation that post-increments the address pointer.
+All EA calculations are automatically adjusted depending on whether a byte or a word access is performed.
+For example, an address is incremented by 2 for a word operation that post-increments the address pointer.

-Note:

-All word accesses must be aligned to an even address (LSB = 0).
-Misaligned word data fetches are not supported, so care must be taken when mixing byte and word operations or translating from existing PICmicro code.
-Should a misaligned word read or write be attempted, an address error trap will occur.
-A misaligned read operation will complete, but a misaligned write will not take place.
-The trap will then be taken, allowing the system to examine the machine state prior to execution of the address Fault.
+Note: All word accesses must be aligned to an even address (LSb = 0).
+Misaligned word data fetches are not supported, so care must be taken when mixing byte and word operations or translating code from an existing 8-bit PIC[®] MCU.
+If a misaligned word read or write is attempted, an address error trap occurs.
+A misaligned read operation completes, but a misaligned write will not take place.
+The trap is then taken, allowing the system to examine the machine state prior to execution of the address Fault.